Rockledge, Florida: Economy

 Local businesses focus on technology and aerospace, especially those related to nearby Kennedy Space Center and Cape Canaveral.

 Citrus grove production is nominal, producing citrus confections, juice and souvenirs for the tourist trade and for local consumption.

 Personal income

 The median income for a household in the city was $45,218, and the median income for a family was $52,332.
 Males had a median income of $39,434 versus $25,918 for females.
 The per capita income for the city was $20,700.
 About 4.0% of families and 6.5% of the population were below the poverty line, including 6.2% of those under age 18 and 7.2% of those age 65 or over.

 Industry

 The leading industries in Rockledge are Educational, health and social services, 20%; Manufacturing, 12%; and Professional, scientific, management, administrative, and waste management services, 11%.

-Rivian Automotive, a tiny start-up, plans to begin production of cars in 2013.
+Rivian Automotive founder RJ Scaringe is from Rockledge and started the company in a Mainstream Engineering facility in Rockledge in 2009.
+The company began as Avera Motors and changed its name to Rivian in 2011.
+The company moved to Michigan in 2015.